 Before we go any further, you should know that this list is not the full list of topics tested on the ACT English Test.
-You will need to consult other sources if your goal is to crack the ‘Perfect 36.’
+Take a look at all of our ACT English resources if your goal is to crack the ‘Perfect 36.’

 Sentence structure questions comprise roughly 20-25% of the test.
 The main idea behind each question is, “What is the best way to link the two clauses on either side of the underlined word?”
 In these questions you will need to combine your knowledge of punctuation, the difference between independent and dependent clauses, and a variety of other techniques.